rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIChangelog.md

 If you need either of them, please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 2.2.5

+This version is approved for release on Apple Mac Store 27 September 2020.

+- maintenance release and bugfixes
+- several internal changes
+- the restore part is adjusted

 ## Version 2.2.0

 This version is approved for release on Apple Mac Store 24 August 2020.